akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 For each connection, you can define a [user group](what-is-a-user-group.html).
 This user group should be first [created in the `User role` screens](build-your-user-groups.html#create-a-user-group).

 ::: warning
 By default, your connection is created with the `All` user group.
-You may want to change that as this user group is quite generic and won't certainly give the right permissions to your connection.
+You may want to change that as this user group is quite generic and may not assign the desired permissions to your connection.
 :::

 We strongly recommend you to create one **dedicated user group** for your connections, different from the user groups that you use for your UI users.
 It's even better if you create one user group for every connection you will need, as it will allow you to fine tune what each connection will be able to access. :wink: